Updated: 1 November 2017

 The freedom and pluralism of the media shall be respected.

 As a consequence, as part of its implementation of the Digital Single Market, the European Commission defends Media Freedom and Pluralism in a variety of ways.
 For example, the Media Pluralism Monitor is designed to identify potential risks to media pluralism in Member States.
 It is based in the Centre for Media Pluralism and Media Freedom in the Robert Schumann Centre for Advanced Studies at the European University Institute, Florence.
 The pilot programme was established in 2009.
 The monitor has been implemented twice, first in 2014 on 9 EU countries, and second in 2015 on the remaining 19 EU countries.
-In 2016, the CMPF will implement the monitor in all 28 EU Member States and in two candidates countries (Montenegro and Turkey).
+[Update: In 2016, the CMPF implemented the monitor in all 28 EU Member States and in two candidates countries (Montenegro and Turkey).]
 Ireland was included in the 2015 monitor, in a chapter written by Dr Roderick Flynn of DCU.

 regulatory safeguards for freedom of expression and the right to information; the status of journalists, and the independence and effectiveness of the national regulatory bodies.
 The risks detected in this area are limited.
 But given that this area represents the regulatory backbone of the media sector in every contemporary democracy, even an average risk of 23% represents a threat to media pluralism.

-Flynn assessed Ireland as at 29% risk under this head.
+In the 2105 Report, Flynn assessed Ireland as at 29% risk under this head.
 He said that this risk comes mainly from the the provisions of the Defamation Act, 2009 (also here), which permits bodies corporate to take libel actions and includes blasphemy as an offence.
 He also said that crime journalists, in particular, report serious threats to their physical safety, and that there is “some evidence that the state may have used” the Communications (Retention of Data) Act 2011 (also here) “for the surveillance of journalists”.
 This last point has been denied by the Minister for Justice, and a review of some aspects of the issue is now under way.
 But the biggest impact is likely to be when the constitutionality of the Act is considered, either when Digital Rights Ireland‘s challenge to that Act returns to the Irish Courts after they persuaded the CJEU to strike down the Directive on which the Act is based (a similar case is currently before the CJEU), or in another challenge, if it gets heard first.

 The second area assessed by the monitor relates to Market Plurality.
 Here, the monitor concludes that